raeedalam/ras-lang/docs/downloads.md

 After that Download the Linux or Windows download

 # Linux
-After downloading, Go into your terminal and enter the folder where you download the file.
+After downloading, Rename it to `ras-lang`, then Go into your terminal and enter the folder where you download the file.
 To install it `ras-lang` type:
 ```
-mv ras-lang-linux /usr/local/bin/ras-lang
+mv ras-lang /usr/local/bin/ras-lang
 chmod +x /usr/local/bin/ras-lang
 ```